Barber Asphalt Company

+The Barber Asphalt Company, founded in 1883 by Amzi L. Barber, initially started in Washington, D.C. and later moved its headquarters to New York City.
+The company leased the largest known asphalt deposit at Pitch Lake, Trinidad in 1888 and expanded its operations with various offices and subsidiaries.
+After several mergers and name changes, including a joint venture with Standard Oil in 1946, the company played a significant role in paving millions of miles of roads.
+The Barber Asphalt Company also operated a fleet of tankers and coal ships which were used to contribute to the US Merchant Marine during World War II.
+The company closed in 1981, selling its assets to various corporations.

+History

-Barber Asphalt Company of Washington, D.C. started in 1883 was founded by Amzi L. Barber.
-Barber, born in 1843.
-Barber first career was a teaching professor, he moved to real estate.
-In real estate, he found the problem of needing affordable paved roads.
+The Barber Asphalt Company of Washington, D.C. was founded in 1883 was founded by Amzi L. Barber.
+Barber, born in 1843. began his first career as a teaching professor, and then moved into real estate.
+While working In real estate, he was impressed by the need for affordable paved roads.
 He found that asphalt was a great affordable material for paved roads.
-He added asphalt shingles to his products.
-In 1879 he moved Headquarters to New York City.
-He had offices in Washington, D.C. from 1878 to 1912, Philadelphia, Pennsylvania from 1912 to 1938 and Maurer, Perth Amboy, New Jersey from 1938 to 1948.
-In 1888 Barber leased the largest know asphalt deposit at Pitch Lake Trinidad.
+Later, he added asphalt shingles to his products.

+In 1879 Barber moved his headquarters to New York City.
+He had offices in Washington, D.C. from 1878 to 1912; Philadelphia, Pennsylvania from 1912 to 1938; and Maurer, Perth Amboy, New Jersey from 1938 to 1948.
+In 1888 Barber leased the largest known asphalt deposit at Pitch Lake, Trinidad.

+The company underwent a number of splits, mergers, name changes, and purchases.
 Barber opened a subsidiary, called the Iroquois division, and Iroquois Electric Refrigeration Company.
-Elkins Widener purchased the company in 1898 and merged with his Trinidad Corporation subsidiary.
+Elkins Widener purchased the company in 1898 and merged it with his Trinidad Corporation subsidiary.
 This formed the Asphalt Company of America of New York.
-In 1899 Asphalt Company of America was sold to John M. Mack and renamed, National Asphalt Company of America.
-In 1901 Barber retired from the Barber Asphalt Company.
-National Asphalt Company of America closed in 1902.
+In 1899 the Asphalt Company of America was sold to John M. Mack and renamed the National Asphalt Company of America.
+By 1900, the company had laid over 12 million square yards of Trinidad asphalt pavement in 70 American cities at a cost of $35 million.
+Barber retired from the business in 1901, just before the trust collapsed, but returned to the industry in 1904.

+Barber's business interests continued to grow and change in the 1900s.
+In 1901 Barber retired from the Barber Asphalt Company, and the National Asphalt Company of America closed in 1902.
 In 1903 it opened again as General Asphalt Company.
 Uintah Railway Company was founded in 1903 by the Barber Asphalt Paving Company.
-Barber has paved millions of miles of roads.
-In 1904 Barber returned the company.
-In the 1920s Barber Asphalt Company opened a refinery in Perth Amboy, New Jersey at the time the town was known as Barber.
-The Barber Asphalt refinery is now the Perth Amboy Refinery.
-General Asphalt and Barber division merged in 1936.
+In 1904 Barber returned to the company.
+In the 1920s Barber Asphalt Company opened a refinery in Perth Amboy, New Jersey, where at the time the town was known as Barber.
+The Barber Asphalt refinery now became the Perth Amboy Refinery.
+The General Asphalt and Barber divisions merged in 1936.
 After the merger, the name was changed to Barber Company, Inc..
 In 1938 the name was changed to Barber Asphalt Corporation.
 Barber Asphalt entered into a joint venture with Standard Oil Company of California in 1946.